 For example: If I wanted a ‘directory’ website or ‘learning management system’ – Wix and Squarespace would be out of the picture because these platforms are just not targeting that market.
 Still, the six-pack feature requirement would still apply

-#1 – Easy to use / Easy to design / Easy to learn website
+Easy to design and easy to learn website platform

 Still, lets tickle our fancy a little and generalize a bit here about each platform in terms of design and ease of use.